 The 2013 program starts with the training sessions taught by Poynter Institute faculty May 31 to June 8 at the University of Missouri at Columbia, followed by the internships.

-College sophomores and juniors with editing and online skills are encouraged to apply.
+Eligibility is not limited to journalism majors.
 Applicants do not need to be AAJA members, but must sign up as members if selected.

 Learn more about the Sports Journalism Institute.

 Since 2001, 10 students with AAJA have participated in the Sports Journalism Institute:

 2001 – Daniel Kim, University of California, Berkeley